 There are many ways to measure and analyze the opioid crisis that has shrouded the United States of America in discomfort and outrage for many years.
 It appears that few proactive and effective measures are being taken to address the crisis.
 This is reflected in this staggering statistic: about 100 million people in the U.S. took some form of prescription opioid in 2015.
 These drugs are too widely available and they do far too much damage to public health.

 Beyond the obvious personal harm that opioids can do, how else does the opioid affect public safety?
 Researchers at Columbia University set out to discover just that by looking at car accidents, fatalities, and the people who tested positive for opioids over a multi-decade period of time.

-Drivers that are under the influence of drugs are willfully taking their lives, and the lives of others, in their own intoxicated hands.
-Such behavior is negligent, and can be established with a personal injury lawsuit.
+Drivers that are under the influence of drugs are willfully taking their lives, and the lives of others, into their own intoxicated hands.
+Such behavior is negligent and can be established with a personal injury lawsuit.

 Source: The Drive, “Prescription Opioid-Related Fatal Car Crashes Spike in U.S., Study Says,” Kyle Cheromcha, July 31, 2017